Ivnfdzz/Ivnfdzz/README.md

 <img align="right" width=300px alt="Cat" src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExMDB1cXBwdG5rY2V2dXA4eDUxYzBjM3Q3enRqdHV4cHBneDZ2a3NlbCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/heIX5HfWgEYlW/giphy.gif" style="margin-top:20px;">

 <p>
-I'm studying at UTN (National Technological University of Argentina), where I'm pursuing a Technical Degree in Programming.
-I'm still learning, but I know I want to create projects with identity.
-I've allways been passionate about tech world and now im giving my first steps.
+I'm currently pursuing a Technical Degree in Programming at UTN (National Technological University of Argentina).
+I'm eager to build projects with identity and purpose, and I'm just beginning my journey in the tech world, a space I've always been passionate about..
 </p>

-- 📦 I'm currently learning JavaScript while improving my OOP and Python skills
-- 🌐 Private English tutor with B2 Cambridge certification - strong communication and active listening skills
-- 🔍 Passionate about creative problem solving and self-learning
+- 🔍 Constantly exploring: I'm super into tech and always experimenting with new software development tools.
+- 📦 Backend aspirations: My goal is to really step up my game as a backend developer and dive into challenging projects that keep me on my toes!
-- 🤝 Looking to join development teams where I can contribute solutions while continuing to grow professionall
+- 🤝 Collaborative growth: I'm actively looking to join development teams where I can contribute solutions and grow professionally.
-- 📫 Reach out to me at: <a href="https://www.linkedin.com/in/ivnfdzz/">Linkedin</a> or at <a href="mailto:ivnfdzz@gmail.com">ivnfdzz@gmail.com</a>
+- 📫 Let's connect!
+Reach out to me on <a href="https://www.linkedin.com/in/ivnfdzz/">Linkedin</a> or at <a href="mailto:ivnfdzz@gmail.com">ivnfdzz@gmail.com</a>

 ---